dragonfire535/xiao/README.md

 * **sepia:** Draws an image or a user's avatar in sepia.
 * **shields-io-badge:** Creates a badge from shields.io.
 * **silhouette:** Draws a silhouette of an image or a user's avatar.
-* **sora-selfie:** Draws an image or a user's avatar behind Sora taking a selfie.
-* **spongebob-burn:** Sends a "Spongebob Throwing Something into a Fire" meme with words of your choice.
 * **square:** Draws an image or a user's avatar as a square.
-* **thug-life:** Draws "Thug Life" over an image or a user's avatar.
 * **tint:** Draws an image or a user's avatar but tinted a specific color.
-* **to-be-continued:** Draws an image with the "To Be Continued..." arrow.
-* **vietnam-flashbacks:** Edits Vietnam flashbacks behind an image or a user's avatar.

 ### Avatar Manipulation:

-* **3000-years:** Draws a user's avatar over Pokémon's "It's been 3000 years" meme.
 * **avatar-fusion:** Draws a a user's avatar over a user's avatar.
-* **beautiful:** Draws a user's avatar over Gravity Falls' "Oh, this?
-This is beautiful." meme.
 * **bob-ross:** Draws a user's avatar over Bob Ross' canvas.
 * **challenger:** Draws a user's avatar over Super Smash Bros.'s "Challenger Approaching" screen.
 * **dexter:** Draws a user's avatar over the screen of Dexter from Pokémon.
-* **distracted-boyfriend:** Draws three user's avatars over the "Distracted Boyfriend" meme.
-* **drakeposting:** Draws two user's avatars over the "Drakeposting" meme.
-* **food-broke:** Draws a user's avatar over the "Food Broke" meme.
-* **girl-worth-fighting-for:** Draws a user's avatar as the object of Ling's affection.
 * **hat:** Draws a hat over a user's avatar.
 * **he-lives-in-you:** Draws a user's avatar over Simba from The Lion King's reflection.
 * **hearts:** Draws hearts around a user's avatar.